 4. The Impacts of COVID-19 on Gender Gaps Among Youth Entrepreneurs

-In this section, we present the estimation strategy to study the gendered impacts of COVID-19 on individual outcomes and discuss the results, including potential mechanisms.
+In this section, we present the estimation strategy to study the gendered impacts of the COVID-19 crisis on individual outcomes and discuss the results, including potential mechanisms.

 4.1 Estimation Strategy